-OnHead(StickPerson), LeftLeg(StickPerson) The "arguments" to relations might have an order relation For example: Hold(StickPerson, Fish) might imply "StickPerson holds Fish" This is not a symmetric relationship, so Hold(Fish, StickPerson) conveys a different meaning We represent relations as a set of "tuples" (generalize "pair" for more than 2 elements) For example the "Hold" relation might be: {<StickPerson, Fish>, <StickPerson, Pole>} For functions, we normally provide the result: OnHead: <StickPerson> \rightarrow Hat <Fish> \rightarrow String Syntax Objects and relations form the basis of first order logic, but we also expand our syntax with three things: Quantifiers (existential and universal) Variables (much in the math sense) Equality (as in "=" not " ⇐⇒ ") Otherwise we have a similar syntax to propositional logic (implies, AND, OR, etc.) Existential quantifier The existential quantifier is \exists , which means "there exists ..."
-For example, if I had a variable "x", then... $\exists x \ Santa(x)$... means "Santa exists" or "Someone is Santa" $\exists x \ InClass(x) \land Hungry(x)$... means "Someone in class is hungry" or "At least one person in class is hungry" Existential quantifier A variable is a place-holder for any object So if we had 3 objects, {Sue, Alex, Devin}, we could formally write: $\exists x \ Santa(x)$ As...
+OnHead(StickPerson), LeftLeg(StickPerson) The "arguments" to relations might have an order relation For example: Hold(StickPerson, Fish) might imply "StickPerson holds Fish" This is not a symmetric relationship, so Hold(Fish, StickPerson) conveys a different meaning Can represent relations as "tuples" (generalize "pair" for more than 2 elements) For example the "Hold" relation might be: {<StickPerson, Fish>, <StickPerson, Pole>} For functions, we normally provide the result: OnHead: <StickPerson> → Hat <Fish> → String Side note: Functions have to be defined for all possible objects in our use of first-order logic So with the "OnHead" function in the last example, we would also need to define: OnHead(Pole) = Pole OnHead(Hat) = Hat OnHead(SP'sLeftLeg) = StickPerson (?)
+Syntax Objects and relations form the basis of first order logic, but we also expand our syntax with three things: Quantifiers (existential and universal) Variables (much in the math sense) Equality (as in "=" not " ⇐⇒ " or "≡") Otherwise we have a similar syntax to propositional logic (implies, AND, OR, etc.) Existential quantifier The existential quantifier is \exists , which means "there exists ..."
+For example, if I had a variable "x", then... $\exists x \; Santa(x)$... means "Santa exists" or "Someone is Santa" $\exists x \ InClass(x) \land Hungry(x)$... means "Someone in class is hungry" or "At least one person in class is hungry" Existential quantifier The existential quantifier is \exists , which means "there exists ..."
+For example, if I had a variable "x", then... $\exists x \; Santa(x)$... means "Santa exists" or "Someone is Santa" $\exists x \ InClass(x) \land Hungry(x)$... means "Someone in class is hungry" or "At least one person in class is hungry" Variables A variable is a place-holder for any object So if we had 3 objects, {Sue, Alex, Devin}, we could formally write: $\exists x \ Santa(x)$ As...

 $Santa(Sue) \lor Santa(Alex) \lor Santa(Devin)$ ... or in English: "Someone is Santa", "Santa is Sue, Alex or Devin" Universal quantifier The universal quantifier is denoted by \forall means "for all ..."
-Thus, $\forall x \ Santa(x) \dots$ means "Everyone is a Santa" If our objects were again {Sue, Alex, Devin}, then this would mean: $Santa(Sue) \land Santa(Alex) \land Santa(Devin)$ As \exists is basically ORs and \forall is ANDs, we can apply De Morgan's laws: $\neg(\exists x \ Santa(x)) \equiv \forall x \ \neg Santa(x)$ In words "No Santa exists" is the same as "Everyone is not Santa" (or "No one is Santa") You can have multiple quantifiers as well: $\exists x \exists y \; SnapChat(x, y) \equiv \exists x, y \; SnapChat(x, y)$ This means "Two people are snapchatting" (Note: this could also mean snapchatting self) The order of quantifiers also matters: $\forall x \exists y \ Mother(x) = y$ means "For every person x, they have some mother y" or "All people have some mother" However in the opposite order: $\exists y \forall x \ Mother(x) = y$ means "There is some person y, who is the mother to everyone" or "Everyone has the same mother" Write these two sentences in logic:
+Thus, $\forall x \ Santa(x) \dots$ means "Everyone is a Santa" If our objects were again {Sue, Alex, Devin}, then this would mean: $Santa(Sue) \land Santa(Alex) \land Santa(Devin)$ As \exists is basically ORs and \forall is ANDs, we can apply De Morgan's laws: $\neg(\exists x \ Santa(x)) \equiv \forall x \ \neg Santa(x)$ In words "No Santa exists" is the same as "Everyone is not Santa" (or "No one is Santa") You can have multiple quantifiers as well: $\exists x \exists y \ SnapChat(x, y) \equiv \exists x, y \ SnapChat(x, y)$ This means "Two people are snapchatting" (Note: this could also mean snapchatting self) The order of quantifiers also matters: $\forall x \exists y \ Mother(x) = y$ means "For every person x, they have some mother y" or "All people have some mother" However in the opposite order: $\exists y \forall x \ Mother(x) = y$ means "There is some person y, who is the mother to everyone" or "Everyone has the same mother" Write these two sentences in logic: